 Technical Details

 FROST only works with Schnorr signatures.
-Zcash transaprent transactions use ECDSA, therefore FROST does not work with Zcash transaparent addresses.
+Zcash transparent transactions use ECDSA, therefore FROST does not work with Zcash transparent addresses.
 (This could change if the Taproot upgrade from Bitcoin is ported to Zcash, but it seems unlikely.)

 Zcash supports three shielded pools: Sprout, Sapling and Orchard.
 Sprout is being deprecated so we only need to care about Sapling and Orchard.